camilotejeiro/camilotejeiro.github.io/_posts/2015-05-07-android-random-text-widget.md

 projects

-And if you just want the signed applications (compiled for Android version 2.3 and 4.4) download the .apk files and install them in your phone (they are inside the github repo under each project directory).
+And if you just want the signed applications (compiled for Android version 2.3 and 4.4) download the .apk linked_files and install them in your phone (they are inside the github repo under each project directory).

 And remember this is a widget, so you can not run it from the app explorer, you